Monday, September 12, 2022

 Molly pointed onward, and we continued.

-It would make life easier with others—the foraging, the strengthening of walls, having someone to hold at the end of the day—but Molly and I had been out here weeks, maybe months, and I was convinced everyone was dead.
+It would make life easier if others were still here—the foraging, the strengthening of walls, having someone to hold at the end of the day—but Molly and I had been out here weeks, maybe months, and I was convinced everyone was dead.
 The war destroyed the country, and the sickness, it seemed, eradicated the survivors.

 Maybe that was best.
 Now, there were fewer people who could harm Molly and me.